Beavis and Butt-Head: The Mike Judge Collection

-Beavis and Butt-Head: The Mike Judge Collection is a series of three DVD box sets from MTV and Paramount Home Entertainment, each containing 40 Beavis and Butt-Head episodes chosen by series creator Mike Judge and special features such as interviews and music videos.
+Beavis and Butt-Head: The Mike Judge Collection is a series of three DVD box sets from MTV and Paramount Home Entertainment, each containing 20 Beavis and Butt-Head episodes chosen by series creator Mike Judge and special features such as interviews and music videos.
 The first entry in the series was released on November 8, 2005, while the final two volumes were released in 2006.

 In 2007, a complete set of all three DVDs was released, which included the content from all three volumes as well as the film Beavis and Butt-Head Do America.
 In 2012, the set was reissued as a single DVD.

 The Mike Judge Collection was also released in three volumes in UMD format for the PlayStation Portable.
 Due to the limited space of UMDs, the special features were removed and the number of episodes in each volume was reduced.

-On February 14, 2017, MTV released Beavis and Butt-Head: The Complete Collection, a 12-disc set containing all three previously released volumes of The Mike Judge Collection, along with a special collector's edition of Beavis and Butt-Head Do America.
+On February 14, 2017, MTV and Paramount released Beavis and Butt-Head: The Complete Collection, a 12-disc set containing all three previously released volumes of The Mike Judge Collection, along with a special collector's edition of Beavis and Butt-Head Do America.